Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 More recently he has been developing methods to integrate systems and behaviour change theory, and testing their application to transform complex systems such as those involved in energy, biodiversity, food and equality for individuals of Black and Minority Ethnicities.

-Professor Tobias Pischon, Max Delbrück Center for Molecular Medicine, Germany
+Prof Tobias Pischon, Max Delbrück Center for Molecular Medicine, Germany

 Tobias Pischon is a medical doctor and epidemiologist with a doctoral degree in medicine, a Masters in Public Health (MPH), and the facultas docendi (Habilitation) and the venia legendi in epidemiology and social medicine.